asn42/website/content/documentation/association/banque/index.en.md

 +++
-title = "Compte bancaire de l'association" description = "Documentation à propos du compte bancaire ouvert par l'" [extra] untranslated = "documentation/association/banque/index.fr.md" translations = [
+title = "Bank account of the association" description = "Documentation about the bank account opend by " [extra] untranslated = "documentation/association/banque/index.fr.md" translations = [